-GCSE German helps students develop their language skills by covering topics such as 'employment and future study ambitions', 'identity and culture' and ' global and international issues'; these topics also enable students to develop an understanding of the culture of countries and communities where German is spoken.
+GGCSE German will build on the skills of speaking, reading, writing and listening, and will enable students to communicate about a range of topics.
+These topics come under three broad themes: 'people and lifestyle', 'popular culture' and 'communication and the world around us'.
+These topics also enable students to develop an understanding of the culture of countries and communities where German is spoken.
 Most importantly, the GCSE encourages enjoyment of language learning and equips students to take their place in a multilingual, global society.